PixelsForGlory/Procedural/README.md

 # ProceduralVoxelMesh
 Library to create procedural voxel meshes in Unity3D.
+Meshes are generated in a seprate thread and copied to the GameObject when ready.

+## Building
-The solution has references set for `UnityEngine.dll` and `UnityEditor.dll`, but the paths for these assemblies is not absolute.
+The solution has references set for `UnityEngine.dll` and `UnityEditor.dll`, but the paths for these assemblies are not set.
 To build the library, a reference path must be set to the Managed directory (Default is C:\Program Files\Unity\Editor\Data\Managed).

 When working in the editor, use the `DebugUnityEditor` build configuration.
-This will use editor specific calls to get the mesh generator thread running when the editor opens.
+This will use editor specific code to get the mesh generator thread running when the editor opens.

+## Installation
 When the build is complete, move the `ProceduralVoxelMesh.dll` to `[PROJECT DIR]\Assets\Plugins`.
 This should trigger a recomple.

+## Usage
 Creating a voxel mesh at runtime is simple.
 The following example will create a randomly colored cube on a GameObject with a VoxelMesh component:

 ```